Stylish, comfortable, practical, innovative nursing bras and maternity clothes that show off your style and nothing else!

 2. Take a shower after exercising - your body is sweaty and salty

-3. If you use to lift weights - take it slowly after birth.
+3. If you use to lift weight - take it slowly after birth.

 4. Keep yourself hydrated.